Diane Rosenblum is a photographer and a conceptual artist whose work is series-driven.

 In her series the Measure of Art, Rosenblum makes conceptual artworks in the visual language of modern and contemporary artists such as Joseph Kosuth, Richard Misrach, and Damien Hirst.
 Using auction sales results from the late 1980’s through 2009 obtained from artprice.com, she graphs art market data directly into my canvases.
 The data is legibly presented in line with Edward Tufte’s theories on the graphical display of information.
 This project is neither parody nor appropriation.
 Instead, the art and career of the artist in question is the subject matter of my artwork.

 Clouds for Comment began as a reflection on Alfred Stieglitz’s series Equivalents, in which he claimed his photographs of clouds embodied a specific emotional state, and that a sensitive viewer will concretely understand his specific emotions when seeing the photographs.
-I am suspicious of that premise and believe that the viewer largely creates what they see in photographs, and this is mostly a reflection of who they are and what they have seen before.
+Rosenblum is suspicious of that premise and believes that the viewer largely creates what they see in photographs, and this is mostly a reflection of who they are and what they have seen before.

 Diane Rosenblum studied Studio Art and Art History at Oberlin College, and has a Masters degree from the Brooks Institute of Photography.
 She has exhibited internationally in China, Argentina, and throughout the United States and California.
-Her work is in 20 museum collections, including the Museum of Modern Art in San Francisco, the LA County Museum of Art in Los Angeles, and The Albertina Museum in Vienna, among many others.
+Her work is in 20 museum collections, including the San Francisco Museum of Modern Art, the LA County Museum of Art in Los Angeles, and The Albertina Museum in Vienna, among many others.
 She is represented by SLATE contemporary in Oakland.